CodeScop/Oge-Mai-Field-Guide/waterbestiary.md

-LAST UPDATED 25 APR 2020
+LAST UPDATED 12 MAY 2020

 Once again!
 Here's a comprehensive list of all the monsters found or mentioned thus far.
 The * [ ] and ∆ symbols are indicators that a monster's presence is more complicated than "look here" (I have a comprehensive key below).
 Otherwise, I list whether the monster is in the Oge-Mai Valley (regular game) or Expedition (Expedition areas), and then the areas where it can be found if you're looking for it.
 Anything that says LATER GAME is a monster you might encounter in a quest description here, but won't find till you get past the Forest.